wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Drawbacks

-This is a somewhat unusual string interface in that many of the functions only accepts UTF-8 encoded data, while the type can encode more general strings.
+This is a somewhat unusual string interface in that many of the functions only accept UTF-8 encoded data, while the type can encode more general strings.
 Unfortunately, in many cases it is not possible to generalize the interface to accept non-UTF-8 data.
 For example, on Windows, the following should hold using a hypothetical